ENG517/Procedure/hassell/p-guitar-wiring-troubleshooting.md

 ### 6. Damaged or Faulty Potentiometer

 If none of the other solutions fix the problem, you have likely fried the carbon track on one or both of the pots.

-1. Replace the pot(s)
+The only solution is to replace the pot(s).

-2. Ensure your soldering iron reaches at least 360 degrees Celsius.
-3. Solder quickly and use heat sinks.
+> **Important:** Ensure your soldering iron reaches at least 360 degrees Celsius to limit the amount of time the iron is in contact with the carbon track.
+Solder quickly and use heat sinks.

 ---